cewing/codefellows_f2_python/_sources/session05.txt

    - create a sequence that holds all three sets
    - loop through that sequence to build the sets up -- so no repeated code.

   c.
-Extra credit:  do it all as a one-liner by nesting a set comprehension in side s list comprehension..(OK, that may be getting carried away!)
+Extra credit:  do it all as a one-liner by nesting a set comprehension inside a list comprehension.(OK, that may be getting carried away!)

 lambda and keyword argument magic